Bike City Station : Commuting Facility of Future

-Let’s really talk bike stations in the city.
+Let’s really talk bike city stations.
 For Seattle-based firm Place Architecture has come up with a concept for venues called Bike stations that could change the way we think about our commutes.
 I mean maybe even getting around in general.
-Already popular in Europe and Japan, bike stations are facilities where people can park their bikes, stow their riding clothes, clean up, and emerge ready for work, all in a city that will have cleaner air and easier mobility due to them.
-Place’s Bikestations would also be social spaces, where people could take a coffee, pick up a newspaper, or get a new inner tube.
+Already popular in Europe and Japan, bike stations are facilities where people can park their bikes, stow their riding clothes, clean up, and emerge ready for work.
+As a result, all of this happens in a city that will have cleaner air and easier mobility due to them.
+Place’s Bikestations would also be social spaces.
+For example, people could take a coffee, pick up a newspaper, or get a new inner tube.

-To be built along the existing commuter rail lines, the stations would provide services from simple covered parking to full multi-modal transit hubs that would eventually integrate a variety of clean transport options, giving commuters the opportunity to connect with electric vehicles, FlexCars, and rental bikes.
+To be built along the existing commuter rail lines, the stations would provide services from simple covered parking to full multi-modal transit hubs.
+These would eventually integrate a variety of clean transport options.
+As a result, commuters would have the opportunity to connect with electric vehicles, FlexCars, and rental bikes.

 In New York City is Citi Bike.